Kuhio Village 1

 Several listings (at least 6–8) explicitly mention building-provided storage, e.g. 'surfboard & luggage storage,' 'surfboard storage,' and 'optional paid luggage storage' for early arrivals/late departures.
 A separate building description notes 'a dedicated service for the storage of bags and luggage,' confirming an established storage operation.
 Even though most MLS checkboxes omit storage, the repeated detailed remarks across different agents strongly support that the building offers shared storage facilities.

-Numerous listings explicitly advertise surfboard racks/storage and pair it with bike storage/racks, providing strong and consistent evidence that surfboard storage is available in the building.
+Multiple listings explicitly advertise surfboard racks/storage and surfboard storage services, providing consistent and clear evidence that surfboard storage facilities exist in the building.

 Remarks highlight proximity to parks and public tennis courts but never describe a tennis court within Kuhio Village itself.
 Given the lack of MLS and remarks support, the building is very unlikely to have its own tennis court.